 These terraces aren’t open to the general public—you’ll need a pre-booked special-access tour.
 Search for keywords like “Secret Terraces,” “VIP Duomo Tour,” or “Exclusive Terrace Access” on Opera del Duomo’s website or authorized resellers like Viator and GetYourGuide.

 Groups cap at 10–18 people and sell out fast, especially during peak season.
-You’ll climb roughly 150 stairs with a licensed guide.
-Many packages bundle terrace access with cathedral entry, Dome climb, and 48-hour museum passes—all under one reservation.
+You’ll climb roughly 150 stairs with a licensed guide, and many packages bundle terrace access with cathedral entry and museum passes under one reservation.

 What to Bring (and What Security Won’t Let Through)